TheThingSystem/steward/nodewiki/steward/Philosophy.md

 _A: In truth, that's really up to you._

-The steward's curators eat the same dogfood as everyone else.
+The steward's curators eat the same dog food as everyone else.
 Each of us runs the steward on a different kind of platform in order to experience the greatest coverage.

-Regardless of whether you run the steward on your unpatched Windows XP desktop or using the steward distributon on the BBB platform, security is your responsibility.
+Regardless of whether you run the steward on your unpatched Windows XP desktop or using the steward distribution on the BBB platform, security is your responsibility.
 Of course,